 Shari Caudron, Harrison Candelaria Fletcher, and Greg Campbell, all of whom I met through the Lighthouse Writers Workshop in Denver helped me to find my voice, and beat on me about what it takes to make an engaging book, all the while being super supportive.
 Click on any of these names to learn more!

 David Quammen is perhaps the best science writer working in the U.S. today.
 He has a remarkable ability to make some pretty abstruse stuff fascinating and easy to understand.
-His The Song of the Dodo,The Reluctant Mr. Darwin, and the recently released, Spillover, are all wonderful examples of how to write about science for a wide audience.
+His The Song of the Dodo,The Reluctant Mr. Darwin, Spillover, and most recently, The Tangled Tree: A Radical New History of Life, are all wonderful examples of how to write about science for a wide audience.

 Tony Horwitz combines history and travelogue to build insights into characteristics of our diverse society of today, exploring the roots of racial, ethnic, and social conflict.
 Books include Confederates in the Attic, Blue Latitudes, One For the Road, Baghdad Without a Map, A Journey Long and Strange, and Midnight Rising.